Alvis Jaunzems

-Alvis Jaunzems (born 16 June 1999) is a Latvian professional footballer who plays as a right-back or a midfielder for Ekstraklasa club Lechia Gdańsk and the Latvia national team.
+Alvis Jaunzems (born 16 June 1999) is a Latvian professional footballer who plays as a right-back for Virslīga club Auda.

 International career

 Jaunzems made his international debut for Latvia on 3 September 2020 in the UEFA Nations League against Andorra, coming on as a substitute in the 81st minute for Artūrs Zjuzins, with the match finishing as a 0–0 draw.